-Even the most powerful brand promise is useless unless customers are aware of it, of course.
-That’s why it’s so important to communicate your promise through your brand narrative and experiences.
+Even the strongest brand promise is useless unless customers are aware of it.
+That’s why it’s so important to communicate your promise whenever and wherever possible.

-Whether it’s unique in-store experiences centered on personalized service, specialized client onboarding techniques, or exclusive events and unexpected perks, customers should always be reminded of how you deliver on your promise.
+Whether it’s unique in-store experiences centered on personalized service, specialized client onboarding techniques, or exclusive events and unexpected perks, customers should be reminded—at every conceivable turn—how you deliver on your promise.

 Key to effective brand management, ongoing research enables you to ensure your promise is well-articulated, understood by customers, and experienced in their engagement with your brand.

-Checking in with customers also allows you to make sure your promise still resonates as fulfilling their most important needs.
-As we’ve all learned over the past few years, the world changes quickly—and with it the needs an priorities of customers.
+Checking in with customers also allows you to make sure your promise still resonates and fulfills their most important needs.
+As we’ve all learned over the past few years, the world changes quickly—and with it the needs and priorities of customers.

 If research reveals any misalignments around your brand promise and your customer’s experience, the next step is to formulate an action plan.

-More than simply adjusting marketing messaging, it’s important to ensure the products or services you provide live up to your promise.
+More than simply adjusting marketing messaging, it’s important that the things you offer as a business continue to live up to the promise you make.
 And that the internal stakeholders responsible for them understand your brand promise—and why it’s so important to deliver on it.

 Brand Promise Examples

 The best way to understand the power of an effective brand promise is to see it in action in the world’s top brands.

 As you’ll see, below sometimes a company brand promise is explicitly stated in its tagline.
 Sometimes it’s more of an idea that is nonetheless immediately associated with the brand.
 And sometimes it’s somewhere in between.